Asperger Syndrome in teens is often the perfect age for life coaching young adults with Autism.

-So, it was time for my Skype session with Stephen.
+So, it was time for my Zoom session with Stephen.
 Stephen prefers to call himself Autistic and before the DSMV, he would have been labeled Asperger’s Syndrome but if he was happy, I was happy.
 But right now, Stephen was not happy.

 You would have thought he would have been.
 Instead of a Florida vacation, as a reward for doing great in school in marks, class participation and interactions, his mom had given him the dream vacation of his choice.
 8 hours a day of D&D.